Kernix13/markdown-cheatsheet/README.md

 It took me a while how to show the 3 backticks for a code block (next section).
 For that and other tricky markdown that will not dispay, hit the <kbd>TAB</kbd> button twice then enter your code:

-    This is a code block madeby hitting TAB 2 X's
+    This is a code block made by hitting TAB 2 X's

 ### Generic